jeremy-oc/webdev-program/courses/3_web-accessibility/assets/img/3_assitive-technologies-and-testing.md

 #### Getting Started:
 This section covers assistive technologies with a focus on screen readers, along with comprehensive testing methodologies.

-For learning about assistive technologies and testing, we will use resources from [WebAIM](https://webaim.org/), [Deque University](https://dequeuniversity.com/), and hands-on experience with actual screen reading software.
+For learning about assistive technologies and testing, we will use resources from [WebAIM](https://webaim.org/) and hands-on experience with actual screen reading software.

 ### Task 1
 1. Install a screen reader on your system (NVDA for Windows, VoiceOver for Mac, or Orca for Linux)